 Spend time with Herod the Great, legendary builder and King of Judea.
 Departing from Jerusalem, we travel to Herodium, Herod’s palace complex in the desert.
 From the base to the summit, we will discover Herod’s life and work, and the site of his final monument.
 This is an opportune time as the archaeological park has been substantially developed – the theater and loggia and majestic staircase and entranceway with frescoes have been renovated.
 No one guides Herodium like I do, I’ve actually excavated at the site – it’s a passion!
 I put the life of King Herod, the history of the Second Temple period, just before the time of Jesus in perspective and explain the architecture and archaeology of an incredible site.
 This is one of my most popular ones.

-Here is what the NYTimes wrote about the Herod the Great Tour guide:
+Here is an excerpt from the NYTimes article when they interviewed the Herod the Great Tour guide:

 Shmuel Browns, a tour guide and expert on Herodium… “They’ve built things from what was found that you could never imagine from what you saw at the site,” Mr. Browns said.
 “The message is very, very strong about who Herod is and what he did.
 He wasn’t intimidated by topography, he wasn’t intimidated by material, he wasn’t intimidated by lack of water.”

 “He’s a fascinating character,” Mr. Browns added.
 “He just got very, very bad press.”